MetaMask/metamask-mobile/docs/readme/debugging.md

 - Trouble installing `idb` with `pip3.6`
   - An alternative is to use [`pipx`](https://pipx.pypa.io/stable/) to install `idb`
   - Ensure that `pipx` path is added to your terminal's profile file using `pipx ensurepath`
+- `Flipper` not detecting open simulator when `Flipper` is started
+  - Try both refreshing the web page and the simulator